| MySQL database conversion to UTF8 |

 The nice thing about UTF8 is that an encoding follows strict rules.
 Specifically:

-So if a series of bytes adhere to the UTF8 encoding rules, you can assume it is an UTF8 character; otherwise it is a Latinn character.
+So if a serie of bytes adheres to the UTF8 encoding rules, you can assume it is an UTF8 character; otherwise it is a Latinn character.

-This can be implemented in a PHP function to be used on all the text columns (in all tables in your database).
+This can be implemented in a PHP function to be used on all the text columns (in all tables in your database); see Routine.

-This check provides an inventory of the issues (or the certainty that there are no issues), and helps determining the optimal solution in your case.
+This check provides an inventory of the issues (or the certainty that there are no issues), and does the conversion of Latinn characters to UTF8 characters.

-After analysing potential issues with mixed use of Latinn and UTF8 codes in text columns, you can determine the best conversion route (might be different for distinct columns).
+After analysing potential issues with mixed use of Latinn and UTF8 codes (and NCR-codes) in text columns, you can determine the actual conversion route (might be different for distinct columns).

 Preparation: